Enoch Andoh: Later career

 On 22 September 2019, Andoh joined Hednesford Town of the Southern League Premier Division Central and won a penalty later that day in his debut for the "Pitmen" in an FA Cup game with Barwell.
 He also played one cup game for Wealdstone on 29 October 2019.
 He left the club on 21 January 2020 to rejoin Nuneaton Borough, now in the Southern League Premier Division Central.
 As a result of the COVID-19 pandemic in England, the 2019–20 season's competition was formally abandoned on 26 March 2020, with all results from the season being expunged, and no promotion or relegation taking place to, from, or within the competition.
 He switched to divisional rivals Stratford Town in September 2020.
 The 2020–21 season was also abandoned due to the ongoing pandemic in February 2021.
 He scored a hat-trick during a 5–3 defeat at Cirencester Town on 7 September 2021.
 He scored a total of seven goals from 24 games for the "Bards" in the first half of the 2021–22 campaign.

 On 12 January 2022, Andoh signed with Biggleswade Town, also of the Southern League Premier Division Central.
 He made 18 appearances in the second half of the 2021–22 season, scoring one goal in the Bedfordshire Senior Cup, as the "Waders" were relegated into Division One Central.
 In August 2022, Andoh returned to the division when he joined St Ives Town.
+He scored eight goals in 41 appearances throughout the 2022–23 season.
+He played eight games in the 2023–24 campaign and failed to feature in a matchday squad after September.

+Andoh joined United Counties League Premier Division South side Daventry Town at the start of the 2024–25 season.
+He played four games, scoring one goal.
+On 6 July 2025, he joined Spartan South Midlands League Division One club Long Buckby.